Huntress (Helena Bertinelli): The New 52

 Minos sends Helena and Dick to retrieve Paragon's brain, which holds Martian Manhunter's telepathic abilities, but they are too late.
-Dick later disappears and Helena learns that the Fist of Cain took the Brain and plans to unleash a psychic attack at a peace rally in Tel-Aviv and force people to kill each other.
+Dick later disappears and Helena learns that the Fist of Cain took the Brain and plans to attack a peace rally in Tel-Aviv and force people to kill each other.
 As she makes her way to Tel-Aviv, she later learns of her partner's fate with the use of Spyral's immense technological capabilities with Hypnos and informs them to send the current plans to Midnighter.
 As she arrives, she finds herself under psychic attack and due to the stress of previously using Hypnos to interrogate and locate her lost partner, she overworks herself.
 Dick and Midnighter assist.
 As Helena does her best to stop the crowd from killing each other, she ends up nearly killed by the Fist of Cain's leader, Christian Fleisher.
 She is saved by what appears to be Mister Minos.
 After the plan is foiled and Spyral retrieves the brain, she comments that she had various memory gaps from overworking herself mentally.
 Later, as part of Minos's endgame to out the secrets of Spyral, he shoots her with her own crossbow in an attempt to kill her.
 She survives and informs Grayson of Minos's plan to kill fellow Spyral Agent 1 (also "Tiger").
 After Grayson rescues Agent 1, she reappears and seemingly kills the Minos, unaware that she actually killed a light composite of the real thing.

 In the aftermath of Minos's betrayal of Spyral and death at the hands of Agent Zero, Helena became the new Director of Spyral.
 This however put her at odds with Grayson, who after Batman's disappearance after his battle with the Joker in "Endgame", began dismantling Spyral with the help of Agent 1, the Tiger.
 Grayson and Bertinelli were pawns in the twisted mind of Dr. Otto Netz, who used his two daughters to play the world's super-espionage agencies against each other in a bid to take over the body of someone he considered a worthy receptacle.
 Initially choosing Bertinelli, Netz then attacked Grayson's mind, but Grayson destroyed the villain mentally.
 In the aftermath, and as part of the DC Rebirth event, Helena left Spyral and assumed the mantle of Huntress, appearing in Batgirl and the Birds of Prey.